mgoldcoin/mgold/en/technical-details/data-structures.md

 #### Set Script Transaction

-Sets the script which veries all outgoing transactions.
+Sets the script which verifies all outgoing transactions.
 The set script can be changed by another.

 | \# | Field name | Type  | Length |
 | --- | ---: | --- | --- |